 Part of these results came from better strategy – helping them to focus on fewer, better areas of their business and market that made the biggest impact.
 (Think of strategy as knowing the “what to do.”
 Generally it means both determining what things to focus on, and what things to stop investing company time and money on.)

 Part of these results came from better tactics – knowing exactly HOW to do the “what to do”.
 (Tactics are your concrete action steps to implement your strategy.)

 Part of these results came from having for the first time ever in their business lives the support and accountability structure to make sure they were consistently DOING the “how” and “what”.

 The best part for Mark and Diana was how much more enjoyable their business had become for them.
 It was vibrant, growing, and they had the internal systems, team, and controls so that it was markedly less reliant on them.

 What about you?
 Do you own and operate a successful business that’s got you feeling a bit burned out?

 Here are the top 5 leverage points to building a service business…

 The Top 5 Leverage Points to Building a Service Business

-Over the years we’ve worked with over 22,000 service businesses, helping them to overcome the typical obstacles that keep so many of these labor intensive companies small.
+Over the years we’ve worked with over 22,000 service businesses through our business coaching service, helping them to overcome the typical obstacles that keep so many of these labor intensive companies small.
 Here are the top five leverage points to grow your service business and break out of the Self Employment Trap™.